Sneed-Group/fcp-trial-crack-shortcut/README.md

 # fcp-trial-crack-shortcut
 Released just in time for Miku's 2024 birthday, fcp-trial-crack-shortcut is an Apple shortcut script to reset Final Cut Pro's trial on macOS.
+Happy birthday, Miku, from all of us at Sneed Group (especially Sparksammy.)

 ## Instructions